prooph/service-bus/docs/plugins.md

 ## Available Strategies

 - `CallbackStrategy`: Is responsible for invoking callable message handlers, can be used together with a CommandBus and EventBus
-- `HandleCommandStrategy`: Determines the short class name of a command `My\Command\PayOrder becomes PayOrder` and prefix the short class name with a `handle`.
-A method called this way needs to exist on a command handler: `OrderHandler::handlePayOrder`
+- `HandleCommandStrategy`: Is responsible for invoking a `handle` method of a message handler.
+Forces the rule that a command handler should only be responsible for handling one specific command.
-- `OnEventStrategy`: Behave similar to the HandleCommandStrategy but prefixes the short class name of an event with `on`.
+- `OnEventStrategy`: Prefixes the short class name of an event with `on`.
 A listener should have a public method named this way: OrderCartUpdater::onArticleWasBought.
 - `ForwardToMessageDispatcherStrategy`: This is a special invoke strategy that is capable of translating a command or event to a [StandardMessage](../src/Prooph/ServiceBus/Message/StandardMessage.php) and invoke a [MessageDispatcher](message_dispatcher.md).